 Location(s) of Issues

 User may identify locations where issues stemmed or are taking place.
 Location(s) of Issues should be associated with User Stated Issues.
 This will help the Problem Identification module determine jurisdiction, available remedies, and identify service providers.

+Location of the User

 Urgency Description from User